 “Always think positive – believe in yourself.
 Talk to family and friends if you are feeling stressed but if they can’t help, always approach your lecturers.
 This doesn’t have to be your PAT, they are all there to help.

 “Dissertation – don’t leave your planning until the last minute.
 Start thinking about this halfway through Year 2 and you’ll be fine.”

 Comments from other nursing students

-Mollie: Nothing can prepare you first time you put on blue uniform – it felt like I was wearing a costume!
+Mollie: Nothing can prepare you for the first time you put on the blue uniform – it felt like I was wearing a costume!
 But remember, you know your ‘stuff’ – you wouldn’t be wearing it now if you didn’t!